 Since 2014, the IPI has been working with the patent attorney associations (VESPA, ASPTA and VIPS), AIPPI Switzerland, affected industry associations (Interpharma, scienceindustries, vips and Intergenerika) and an external expert on adapting the practice on the basis of the new European case law.
 At the beginning of 2017, the research and generic pharmaceutical industry urged for a quick implementation of the adaptation.
 However, as an SPC had in the meantime been contested in court, which then led to the FSC decision “Tenofovir” , the old practice was retained for the time being.

-You can contact Felix Addor (felix.addor, @ipi .ch031 377 72 01) or Beatrice Stirner (beatrice.stirner, @ipi .ch031 377 72 63), who are pleased to assist by answering questions or providing further information.
+For questions or further information, please contact Felix Addor (felix.addor, @ipi .ch031 377 72 01) or Beatrice Stirner (beatrice.stirner, @ipi .ch031 377 72 63).

 08.11.2019 | Event

 Symposium on Creative Approaches to Improving Access to Medicines Globally